ABlayzeD/rocajobs/README.md

 The project directory's flatspace contains configuration files for next, babel-plugin-import, and express.

+### Functionality
+The system has the following functions:

+a) web‐based system

+b) database

+c) security according to the different roles of actors interacting with the system

+d) ability to create a profile to start the job search

+e) ability to search and apply to jobs

 ### Issues:
 There are some files that remain that might be unnecessary, as well as unnecessary code.
 The system's development was terminated while things were still be implemented; some functionality is broken.
 Namely: